NuCivic/react-dash/docs/development/data/index.rst

 Dashboard data should be formated as follows:

 .. code-block:: javascript

     data: {
         dataKey1: { //... },
         dataKey2: { //... }
         // ...
     }

 Each dataKey should represent a discreet data set.
-This division of data into seperate indexes allows us to target these indexes in our dataHandlers (@@link), filters (@@link), etc.
+This division of data into seperate indexes allows us to target these indexes in our dataHandlers :doc:`dataHandlers <datahandlers>`, :doc:`filters<../filters>`, etc.

 Component Data
 --------------
 Data is passed as a prop to components.
 Data should be formatted as an array, but the specific data format is determined by the component.

-Each component can define data as an object, OR provide dataHandlers (see dataHandlers (@@LINK)) which return a data object.
+Each component can define data as an object, OR provide :doc:`dataHandlers <datahandlers>` which return a data object.

-See Components (@@LINK) for more information about data format required by each component type.
+See :doc:`Components <../components/index>` for more information about data format required by each component type.

-    * Dashboard calls `getDashboard()` method - it is up to you, the implementer, to define this method.
-    * When Dashboard renders each component it looks to see if there are:
-        * dataHandlers_ set.
-If so, it uses the output of the dataHandlers as the data attribute of the component (props.data
-        * data_ set.
-Data array is passed to component.

 .. toctree::
    :maxdepth: 1